wcandillon/swagger-js-codegen/README.md

 The typescript generator is based on [superagent](https://github.com/visionmedia/superagent) and can be used for both nodejs and the browser via browserify/webpack.

+This fork was made to allow for accessing the TypeScript types of successful responses in the mustache templates.

 ## Installation
 ```bash
 npm install fork-swagger-js-codegen-with-responsetypes